Faculty Learning Opportunities

-COHLIT provides many training opportunities, to support Rutgers faculty.
-We offer frequent training sessions in the tools available for online instructors, as well regular workshops for online teaching issues, and more extended professional development courses.
+Our unit provides many learning opportunities, to support Rutgers faculty.
+We offer frequent training sessions in the tools available for online instructors, as well regular workshops on common teaching issues, and more extended professional development courses.
 Please consult any of the pages linked below to see more detail on our offerings.

-We offer a full range of sessions each term, and high-demand sessions such as Introduction to Canvas several times each month.
+We offer a full range of sessions each term, and high-demand sessions several times each term.
 New sessions are posted in the middle of each term, so please check back if you miss a workshop that interests you!

-One-on-one help sessions are also available to aid with specific topics or problems, if the regularly scheduled sessions will not work for you.
+One-on-one help sessions are also available to assist with specific topics or problems, if the regularly scheduled sessions will not work for you.
+If your program or school would like to schedule a special presentation or workshop, please let us know; we're happy to set one up for you!

-Visit the Faculty Training Videos page to find on-demand videos that you can view at your own pace.
-These videos incude both video-capture of our regularly offered webinars, and links direct to video tutorials offered by the creators of our online teaching tools including Canvas, VoiceThread, Kaltura MediaSpace, and more.
+Visit the Tutorial Videos page to find on-demand videos that you can view at your own pace.
+These videos incude both video-capture of our regularly offered workshops, and links direct to video tutorials offered by the creators of our online teaching tools including Canvas, VoiceThread, Kaltura MediaSpace, and more.

 In addition, we offer a selection of videos on how to use campus resources such as the iTV Project Studio for recording video lectures.
 Our selection is always growing, so you may wish to bookmark this page!